nuxt/image/docs/content/en/advanced/custom-provider.md

 ## Provider Entry

-The runtime will receive a src, image modifiers and its provider options and generates a url for optimized images.
-Runtime is universal and can run on both server side and client side.
+The runtime will receive a source, image modifiers and its provider options.
+It is responsible for generating a url for optimized images, and needs to be isomorphic because it may be called on either server or client.

 ```js
 import { joinURL } from 'ufo'